 Your Dog’s Breed

 Your dog’s breed will have a dramatic influence on his life expectancy.

-Several very big studies have been carried out comparing the mortality and longevity of different breeds of dogs, including cross breeds.
+Several large studies have been carried out.
+These compared the mortality and longevity of different breeds of dogs, including cross breeds.

 One good way of establishing a predicted longevity for a dog is to look at their life expectancy by breed.

 For a variety of reasons, some breeds of dog will live considerably longer lives than their peers.